 You might be surprised at how many times you brush your emotions aside, minimize what you're feeling, or stuff them altogether.
 Only observe and allow.
 Every time you catch yourself blocking your feelings, open to them.
 If you judge yourself, release, and return to observation.

 Observe.
-Give yourself permission to feel.
 Get curious.
+And give yourself permission to feel.